a-ludi/dentist/README.md

 > TL;DR
 >
+>     # edit dentist.json and snakemake.yml
 >     snakemake --configfile=snakemake.yml --use-singularity --profile=slurm

-Install [Snakemake][snakemake] version >=5.11.2 and copy these files into your working directory:
+Install [Snakemake][snakemake] version >=5.32.1 and copy these files into your working directory:

 - `./snakemake/Snakefile`
 - `./snakemake/snakemake.yml`
+- `./snakemake/dentist.json`

-Next edit `snakemake.yml` to fit your needs and optionally test your configuration with
+Next edit `snakemake.yml` and `dentist.json` to fit your needs and optionally test your configuration with

-    snakemake --configfile=snakemake.yml --use-singularity --cores=1 -- extend_dentist_config
+    snakemake --configfile=snakemake.yml --use-singularity --cores=1 -f -- validate_dentist_config

 If no errors occurred the whole workflow can be executed using